geramalagon/Listing-for-Buildium-Enhanced/readme.txt

 * Gives you styling freedom.

-* Filters to search for rental listings.
+* Modern, user-friendly property filters with responsive design.

+* Mobile-optimized interface with a filter modal for small screens.

 * Interactive 3 column design for listings page.